Island Life

 Insider tip: Start the day fresh with a world-class cup of Blue Mountain coffee, every morning, when you stay at any of the Beaches or Sandals Resorts in Jamaica!

-On a regular day, you probably wouldn’t be picking up food from a shop on the side of the road, but in the Caribbean, this is not considered unusual.
-There are many roadside stops which serve delicious snacks, including jerk shacks which can be found all over the island.
+On a regular day, you probably wouldn't be purchasing food from a shop in the islands on the side of the road.
+In the Caribbean, however, this is not considered unusual.
+There are many roadside stops which serve delicious snacks, including jerk shacks which can be found all over Jamaica.
 They may not be much to look at, but the food is usually very tasty and low cost.
-These spots are also good places to meet with locals, and other travelers alike.
-If you want a good jerk meal right at your resort, Sandals and Beaches both have authentic Jamaican Jerk Shack restaurants right on property.
-This might be a bit of a safer option for guests with a sensitive stomach.
-Plus, guests eat for free - always unlimited!

 If you visit spots like the Jamaica Craft Market, expect that you’re probably going to be approached by local vendors.
 Some will simply call out to you asking what you need, or offering what they’re selling, and while some travelers might recommend not making eye contact in these scenarios, in Jamaica this will likely come across as rude.
 You can simply wave and say ‘no, thank you’, and continue on your way.
 It’s okay to say no if you really don’t want anything, but if the vendor trying to get your attention has something you’re interested in, it’s also okay to go check it out.